jfrog/frogbot/docs/install-gitlab.md

     # JF_GIT_API_ENDPOINT: https://gitlab.example.com

     # [Optional]
-    # If the machine that runs Frogbot has no access to the internat, set the name of a remote repository
+    # If the machine that runs Frogbot has no access to the internet, set the name of a remote repository
     # in Artifactory, which proxies https://releases.jfrog.io/artifactory
     # The 'frogbot' executable and other tools it needs will be downloaded through this repository.
     # JF_RELEASES_REPO: ""